Binning

 What is binning?

-Binning allows you to effectively visualize where points stack on top of another or are in very close proximity to each other.
+Binning allows you to effectively visualize where features stack on top of another or are in very close proximity to each other.
 Use the swipe widget above to compare a layer of points with a binned version of the same data.

 Why is binning useful?

 For example, the following map shows the locations of thousands of Argo floats (similar to a buoy).
-Regions A and B both have a high density of points, making them impossible to compare without additional help.
+Regions A and B both have a high density of features, making them impossible to compare without additional help.

 binning disabled